Coronavirus information, support and advice

 - or a change or loss of sense of taste or smell.

-In addition to the main three symptoms, locally, we advise that you take a precautionary PCR test if you or your child experience any wider symptoms which are new, persistent or unusual such as:
+In addition to the main three symptoms, locally, we advise that you consider staying home and avoiding contact with other people for 5 days if you or your child experience any wider symptoms which are new, persistent or unusual such as:

 - shortness of breath or wheezing